-Defining the MSY for a species or species complex would not be expected to cause direct social impacts because it would not place specific controls on the amount or manner in which the resources are harvested.
-This parameter simply provides a management target and threshold needed to assess the status and performance of the fishery.
-All current direct, indirect, consumptive, and non-consumptive uses of the resources will be unaffected.
-Subsequent evaluation of the resource relative to the benchmark, however, may trigger harvest and/or effort controls, which would be expected to directly impact the individuals, social networks, and associated industries related to the fishery, inducing short-term adverse economic impacts until less restrictive management is implemented.
+Defining the MSY for a species or species complex provides a management target and threshold needed to assess the status and performance of the fishery.
+Evaluation of the resource relative to the benchmark may trigger harvest and/or effort controls.
+In the current case of red snapper, the specification of the MSY or MSY proxy directly determines the immediate level of harvest reduction necessary to achieve the biological goals of stock management.
+This harvest reduction, as well as any other necessary harvest or effort controls, would be expected to directly impact the individual fishermen, social networks, and associated industries related to the fishery, inducing short-term adverse economic impacts until less restrictive management is appropriate and implemented.

-Designation of this benchmark, therefore, establishes the foundation for subsequent regulatory change.
-Regulatory change may cause some of the following direct and indirect consequences: increased crew and dockside worker turnover; displacement of social or ethnic groups; increased time at sea (potentially leading to increased risk to the safety of life and boat); decreased access to recreational activities; demographic population shifts (such as the entrance of migrant populations replacing or filling a market niche); displacement and relocation as a result of loss of income and the ability to afford to live in coastal communities; increased efforts from outside the fishery to affect fishing related activities; changes in household income source; business failure; declining health and social welfare; and increased gentrification of coastal communities as fishery participants are unable to generate sufficient revenue to remain in the community.
+Designation of MSY, therefore, establishes the foundation for regulatory change, as is the case in this amendment, or in subsequent management actions in response to future developments in the resource and fishery.
+Regulatory change in general may cause some of the following direct and indirect consequences: increased crew and dockside worker turnover; displacement of social or ethnic groups; increased time at sea (potentially leading to increased risk to the safety of life and boat); decreased access to recreational activities; demographic population shifts (such as the entrance of migrant populations replacing or filling a market niche); displacement and relocation as a result of loss of income and the ability to afford to live in coastal communities; increased efforts from outside the fishery to affect fishing related activities; changes in household income source; business failure; declining health and social welfare; and increased gentrification of coastal communities as fishery participants are unable to generate sufficient revenue to remain in the community.
 Ultimately, one of the most important measurements of social change is how these social forces, in coordination with the strategies developed and employed by local fishermen to adapt to the regulatory changes, combine to affect the local fishery, fishing activities and methods, and the community as a whole.

-A major indirect effect of fisheries management on the fishing community and related sectors is increased confusion and differences between the community and the management sector in levels of understanding and agreement on what is best for both the resource and the community.
+Additional indirect effect of fisheries management on the fishing community and related sectors is increased confusion and differences between the community and the management sector in levels of understanding and agreement on what is best for both the resource and the community.
 The fact that "the science" can cause relatively large reductions in harvests is particularly disconcerting to many fishermen and concerned stakeholders.
-This can induce enforcement problems and compliance with current and future regulations, which can lead to inefficient use of resources, ineffectual regulations, and failure to meet management targets, which may precipitate additional restrictions.
+This can induce enforcement problems associated with compliance with current and future regulations, which can lead to inefficient use of resources, ineffectual regulations, and failure to meet management targets, which may precipitate additional restrictions.